Blowing-up Hermitian Yang--Mills connections: Introduction

 Let $\pi: X' \to X$ be the blow-up of a polarised K\"ahler manifold $(X,[\om])$ along a submanifold $Z \subset X$, and $E'=\pi^*E$ the pullback of a holomorphic vector bundle $E\to X$.
-For $0<\ep\ll 1$, $L_\ep:=\pi^*[\om] -\ep c_1(Z')$ defines a polarisation on $X'$, where we set $Z'=\pi^{-1}(Z)$ the exceptional divisor.
+For $0<\ep\ll 1$, $L_\ep:=\pi^*[\om] -\ep c_1(Z')$ defines a polarisation on $X'$, where we denote by $Z'=\pi^{-1}(Z)$ the exceptional divisor.
 There are obstructions for $E'$ to admit HYM connections with respect to $\om_\ep\in c_1(L_\ep)$, with $0<\ep\ll 1$.
-In particular, $E$ should be {\it simple} and {\it semi-stable} with respect to $[\om]$ (see Section \ref{sec:blowup}).
+In particular, $E$ should be {\it simple} and {\it semi-stable} with respect to $[\om]$ .
 In the latter case, $E$ admits a Jordan--Holder filtration by semi-stable sheaves with polystable graded object $\Gr(E)$ (see Section \ref{sec:slopestability} for definitions).
 A further obstruction comes then from subsheaves of $E$ arising from $\Gr(E)$.
 While those sheaves have the same slope as $E$, their pullbacks to $X'$ could destabilise $E'$.
-Our main result asserts that those are actually the only obstructions for $E'$ to carry a HYM connection, under some mild asumptions on $\Gr(E)$.
+Our main result asserts that, under some technical asumptions on $\Gr(E)$ and on the dimension of $Z$, these are actually the only obstructions for $E'$ to carry a HYM connection.
+More precisely, from now on, and {\it until the end of the paper, we will assume that $Z\subset X$ satisfies}

+Recall that a semi-stable holomorphic vector bundle $E\to (X,[\om])$ is said to be {\it sufficiently smooth} if its graded object $\Gr(E)$ is locally free.
+We will assume further that the Jordan--H\"older filtration with locally-free subsheaves